Generalisations of multiple zeta values to rooted forests

 \section{Abstract}

-We show that any convergent (shuffle) arborified zeta values admits a series representation.
-As a consequence we derive elementary proofs of some results of Bradley and Zhou for Mordell-Tornheim zeta values and give explicit formula.
-The series representation of shuffle arborified zeta values also implies that they are conical zeta values.
-We characterise which conical zeta values are arborified zeta values and evaluate them as sums of multizeta values with rational coefficients.
+We show that any convergent (shuffle) arborified zeta value admits a series representation.
+This justifies the introduction of a new generalisation to rooted forests of multiple zeta values, and we study its algebraic properties.
+As a consequence of the series representation, we derive elementary proofs of some results of Bradley and Zhou for Mordell-Tornheim zeta values and give explicit formulas.
+The series representation for shuffle arborified zeta values also implies that they are conical zeta values.
+We characterise which conical zeta values are arborified zeta values and evaluate them as sums of multiple zeta values with rational coefficients.